LamaElMalatawy/LamaElMalatawy/README.md

 ### A full stack developer, passionate about learning and trying new fields

 - 🎓 2023 graduate from Computer Science department at Ain Shams University
-- 💼 Currently working as a full stack intern @ Giza Systems
+- 💼 Currently working as a software developer @ Giza Systems
 - 👯 Looking to start contributing to open source projects